xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 11. Switch back to your browser window with the Live Metrics Stream still open within Application Insights.
 You should start seeing new telemetry arrive, showing the number of servers online, the incoming request rate, CPU process amount, etc. You can select some of the sample telemetry in the list to the side to view output data.

-    >**Note**: Since our function with the blob trigger is running on a Consumption plan, there can be up to a 10-minute delay in processing new blobs after the function app has gone idle.
-After the function app is running, blobs are processed immediately.
-To avoid this initial delay, consider one of the following options: Use an App Service plan with Always On enabled, or use another mechanism to trigger the blob processing, such as a queue message that contains the blob name or an Event Grid trigger.
-Sometimes, simply opening the function on the portal speeds up the process

     ![The Live Metrics Stream window displays information for the two online servers.
 Displaying line and point graphs include incoming requests, outgoing requests, and overvall health.
 To the side is a list of Sample Telemetry information. ](media/image70.png 'Live Metrics Stream window')

 12. Leave the Live Metrics Stream window open once again, and close the console window for the image upload.
 Debug the UploadImages project again, then enter **2** and press **ENTER**.
 This will upload 1,000 new photos.